Dino Grandi: Fascist statesman

-After the March on Rome on 28 October 1922, in which the Fascists took power in Italy, Grandi became part of the new government; first as the undersecretary of the interior (1923), then as the Italian Minister of Foreign Affairs (1929) and then as Italy's ambassador to the United Kingdom (1932 to 1939).
-Grandi was an ally to the most radical and violent groups of fascists, always surrounding himself with members of the Blackshirts.
-He used his power base to voice criticism of Mussolini's attempt to reach an armistice with left-wingers and was at one point under suspicion for having attempted to replace the latter with the skeptical alleged Mussolini forerunner Gabriele D'Annunzio.
+Initially Grandi was an ally to the most radical and violent groups of fascists, always surrounding himself with members of the Blackshirts.
+He used his power base to voice criticism of Mussolini's attempt to reach an armistice with left-wingers and was at one point under suspicion for having attempted to replace the latter with Gabriele D'Annunzio.

+His position subsequently became more cautious.
+Grandi expressed doubts against the coup, in which the Fascists took power in Italy: so, after the March on Rome on 28 October 1922, the price he paid was reassignment to a lower-profile position.

+During the crisis following the Matteotti murder, Dino Grandi’s confidential remarks provided confirmation of Aldo Finzi’s statements concerning Benito Mussolini’s direct responsibility for the murder.
+By the way, on 23 June 1924, he addressed the Fascist squads in Bologna at a demonstration of solidarity with Mussolini, summing up his position in the following words: “The revolution has by now become the State.
+The safeguards of the revolution can no longer remain entrusted to the Party, but must instead be vested in the organs of the State.”
+On the same day, Benito Mussolini ordered the Militia to demobilize “the Legions that had been mobilized in recent days.”

+On 3 July 1924, he was appointed Undersecretary of State for the Interior, and subsequently served as Undersecretary of State for Foreign Affairs from 14 May 1925 to 12 September 1929, while Mussolini himself held the Foreign Affairs portfolio on an interim basis.
+He was re-elected to the Chamber of Deputies in 1929.
+He then served as Minister for Foreign Affairs from 1929 to 1932, when he left the ministry and moved to London in July.
+There he served as Italian Ambassador to the United Kingdom until 1939.

 In 1939, he was recalled to Italy after attempting a pact between his country and Britain to prevent Italy from entering World War II.
 Under pressure from Hitler, Mussolini removed him from the post of ambassador and appointed him Minister of Justice.
 As a diplomat, Grandi created a net of connections that were rivaled only by Mussolini's son-in-law, Galeazzo Ciano, and he attempted to use it for his own gains.
 Thus, he persuaded King Victor Emmanuel III to grant him a title in 1937, and he managed to retain a comfortable position until he was sent by Mussolini to the Greek Front with the other Gerarchi in 1941.
 As Mussolini's ambassador to London, he had affairs with some of the most influential noblewomen of the time, including Lady Alexandra Curzon, daughter of the Viceroy of India, George Curzon.

 Grandi opposed the antisemitic Italian racial laws of 1938, and the country's entry into World War II.
 He was dropped from the Cabinet in February 1943 for his increasing criticism of the war effort.